 Posted on Sep 08, 2015 by Robert McBroom

 Generally speaking most companies in Asia offer their employees some form of health insurance, with the majority offering at least a group plan that has been purchased by the company and subsequently offered to employees.
-Ask anyone about their company's group health insurance plan and, while some will say it's great, many will say that it offers adequate coverage, but wish it was better.
+Ask anyone about their company's health insurance plan and, while some will say it's great, many will say that it offers adequate coverage, but wish it was better.

 This is true for people with ongoing conditions or even dependents who may not be covered by any company health insurance resources, especially because one of the biggest trends in this type of insurance is the implementation of caps or limits on claims; potentially leaving you to pay for extra care out of your pocket.
 Even more so if you decide to seek private care, which is becoming increasingly expensive.